JuliaKleber/MastermindReactNative/README.md

 ## Components

-The game consists of several React components, for example:
+The game consists of several components, for example:

 - ColorPicker: Allows the player to select a color.
 - GuessTrial: Represents a single guess attempt.